 Have you ever been cycling your bike and suddenly come across a crosswalk or intersection that was unclear about who has the right of way – bicycles, pedestrians, or motorists?
 You are not alone; this is a question many cyclists in Florida face when navigating their bikes on the road.

-Florida bike laws state that cyclists have the same rights and responsibilities as motor vehicle drivers, but not all drivers know this.
+Bicycle accident laws florida state that cyclists have the same rights and responsibilities as motor vehicle drivers, but not all drivers know this.
 This article will discuss how cyclists interact with pedestrians and other drivers on the road.
 It will also cover some key things you should keep in mind while biking so that you and other motorists stay safe on the road.

 If you find yourself in a south florida bicycle accident, the best thing to do is to consult with an attorney experienced in Florida bike laws.
 Get in touch with the Law Offices of Jared Spingarn, P.A., for a free consultation.